Towns & Places

 In 1910, the Atchison, Topeka & Santa Fe Railroad followed the course of the Arkansas River through the county, running through Pierceville, Mansfield, Garden City, and Holcomb.
 The Garden City, Gulf & Northern Railroad extended north from Garden City through Gillespie, Alfalfa, and Tennis into Scott County.
 It was in the process of construction south into Haskell County.

 The assessed property valuation at that time was $13,906,521, and the county population was 6,908, which made the average wealth per capita just over $2,000.
-The gain in population from 1900 to 1910 was 3,439, or nearly 100%.
+The population increased from 1900 to 1910 by 3,439, or nearly 100%.

 In 1929, the present Classical Revival style courthouse was built at 425 North 8th Street.